The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Preliminary

 \subsection{Semantic IDs Generation}

 Vector Quantization has been widely used to generate the SID from the original embedding~\cite{GR_survey3}.
-In our settings, we directly take the widely used Residual Quantized Variational Autoencoder (RQ-VAE)~\cite{RQVAE} as our SID generator, following the previous work~\cite{Tiger}.
+In our settings, we directly take the widely used Residual Quantized Variational Autoencoder (RQ-VAE)~\cite{RQVAE} as our SID generator, following previous work~\cite{Tiger}.
 Specifically, for a semantic embedding $\boldsymbol{e}_{LLM}$ derived from a language model encoder, we leverage RQ-VAE to quantize it into $L$ semantic codes, where $L$ denotes the number of code layers.
-Specifically, the item $v_i$ can be represented as a tuple $C_i=\{c^1_i, \dots, c^l_i, \dots, c^L_i\}$, where $c_i^l$ is a single code whose embedding $\boldsymbol{e}_{c_i}^l$ is the corresponding slice of codebook embedding $\boldsymbol{E}_{C}^l$.
+Consequently, the item $v_i$ can be represented as a tuple $C_i=(c^1_i, \dots, c^L_i)$, where $c_i^l$ is a single code whose embedding $\boldsymbol{e}_{c_i}^l$ corresponds to the slice of the codebook embedding $\boldsymbol{E}_{C}^l$.